opulo-inc/hardware.cafe/_handbook/certs/start.md

 This section is broken into a few parts:

-- Types of Certifications
+- Types of Certifications and Tests
-- Determining What Tests and Certs You Need
 - Design to Pass
 - Going in for Testing
 - Marking Your Device